-It is important to remember that counsellors DO NOT make mental health diagnosis, and counsellors do not “treat” previously diagnosed mental illnesses.
-However, a counsellor may still be able to work with you, and your specialist mental health practitioner, with your consent, and where it is deemed appropriate.
+It is important to remember that Counsellors DO NOT make mental health diagnosis, and Counsellors do not “treat” previously diagnosed mental illnesses.
+However, a Counsellor may still be able to work with you, and your specialist mental health practitioner (psychiatrist or psychologist or AMHSW), with your express consent, and where it is deemed appropriate.

-Counsellors DO NOT prescribe medications, nor do counsellors intervene with previously prescribed medication schedules or dosages.
-In the event that you require specialist mental health care and/or medication, Atlas Counselling can refer you to a professional that may be able to assist you, in the event that you do not have a current specialist.
+Counsellors DO NOT prescribe medications, nor do Counsellors intervene with previously prescribed medication schedules or dosages.
+In the event that you require specialist mental health care and/or medication, Atlas Counselling may be able refer you to a professional that may be able to assist you, in the event that you do not have a current specialist.

-It is important that you understand the difference between counselling services, psychology services, and psychiatric services.
-Atlas Counselling provides counselling services.
+It is important that you understand the difference between Counselling services, psychology services, AMHSW services, and psychiatric services.
+Atlas Counselling provides Counselling services.
 Therefore, our services may not be appropriate for your individual circumstances.
-If this is the case, Atlas Counselling is able to refer you to other services that may be more appropriate to your needs, however, if you are in an emergency or crisis situation, or if your safety or the safety of someone else is at risk, you are advised to phone the most appropriate of the Emergency/Crisis numbers listed at the bottom of each page of this website.
+If this is the case, Atlas Counselling will refer you to other services that may be more appropriate to your needs, however, if you are in an emergency or crisis situation, or if your safety or the safety of someone else is at risk, you are advised to phone the most appropriate of the Emergency/Crisis numbers listed at the bottom of each page of this website.
 These numbers can also be found on the ‘Emergency/Crisis Contacts’ page.